-You can start by pointing out different aspects of the operation and focus on a variety of tasks.
-Ask your boss that you want in on the new projects so that you can increase your knowledge and experience.
+You can start by pointing out different aspects of the operation and focusing on a variety of tasks.
+Ask your boss if you want in on the new projects so that you can increase your knowledge and experience.

 Avoid Nagging your Boss

 Do not pressurize your boss to give you more work rather suggest to him/her what you want to do.
 Come up with ideas for projects already active and suggest new ones now and then.
 Suggest innovative ways of getting things done around the operations.

 You must also keep in mind that your suggestions do not come in the way of your fellow employees, as that can backfire.

 There is nothing wrong with wanting to get more done during a workday, but your boss does not need to be burdened with filling your gaps.
 This simply puts your boss in a difficult position overall forcing him/her to think negatively about you.